klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 toString
 ```

 Showing that any code contained in the `invoke` function gets executed when a method of the proxy is called.
-The idea of using this approach is that we can bind arbitrary code to execute whenever a specific method is invoked.
+Using this approach, it is possible to force the execution of arbitrary code whenever a specific method is invoked.

 *It should be noted that the use of `map`, is arbitrary, whatever object class could be used on its place.*

-Another useful pattern (technically more a class than a pattern), which is crucial to understand how we can trigger remote code execution during deserialization, is the `ChainedTransformer` class.
+Another useful pattern (technically more a class than a pattern), which is crucial to understand how it is possible to trigger remote code execution during deserialization, is the `ChainedTransformer` class.

 A transformer, in JAVA, is a class which takes an object and returns a new object instance.
 A chained transformer, for instance, can chain multiple transformer togheter to transform an object multiple times, in sequence.
-To understand how this can be used to reach RCE, we can take the following example:
+To understand how this can be used to reach RCE, the following code may be taken as example:

 ```java
 import java.io.IOException;